 During the coronavirus (COVID-19) pandemic, we have been providing timely indicators of the effect of the disease on the UK economy and society in our Coronavirus and the latest indicators for the UK economy and society bulletin.

 These faster indicators now include a set of experimental job advert indices covering the UK job market.
 These indices are created based upon job adverts provided by Adzuna.
-These data include information on over several million job advert entries live from February 2018 broken down by job category and by region, based on the information included in the job advert.
+These data include information on several million job advert entries live from February 2018 broken down by job category and by region, based on the information included in the job advert.
 This article sets out the methodology used to derive these indices and provides comparisons with other data sources.

 As Experimental Statistics, these data are subject to revisions as our methodology and systems are refined.